oxidecomputer/helios/README.md

 illumos](https://illumos.org/docs/developers/build/), which covers most of what the Helios tools are doing on your behalf if you are curious.

+### Prerequisites

+If you've installed the `helios-engvm` listed above, the prerequisites should already be available.
+This is the `full` image from that repo.
+However, if you're using the `base` image, you'll need to install the following packages:

+1. `/developer/omnios-build-tools`
+2. `/ooce/extra-build-tools`
+3. `/ooce/helios-build-tools`

+These include the closed binaries and assorted other machinery for `helios-build` to work its magic.
+You can determine if you have these installed already with `pkg list <pkg_name>`.

 ### Building during development

 While making changes to illumos, you can perform a "quick" build.
 This